ai-systems/case_based_anli/README.md

 `python ./cb_anli_sbert.py`

 ## Citation
 We hope you find this repository useful.
-If you use SCAR in your work, please consider citing our paper!
+If you use CB-ANLI in your work, please consider citing our paper!

 ```
 @inproceedings{valentino-etal-2022-case,